The waters infused with fruits are a refreshing and wonderful option for summer when the sun rises, children get bored and insects bite.

 This drink rich in vitamins provides explosive energy.
 It is particularly good for athletes, fitness enthusiasts and active people.
 Water infused with fruit can successfully replace sports drinks.
 It is healthier, safer and tastes better.
 Not to mention its antioxidant and electrolytic power!

 Infused Water Recipes

-Here are some of my favorite herb- and fruit-infused water recipes.
+Here are some of my favorite herb- and fruit-infused water recipes that will help you get all the infused water benefits.
 These are creative infused water recipes with fruit that go far beyond the obvious suggestion of adding a slice of lime or lemon.

 Cut a cucumber finely.
 Peel if it is not organic!
 Add cucumber slices to a ½-gallon glass jar, add 8 pieces of fresh mint leaves and fill it with purified water.
 Stir gently and place in the fridge for at least 4 hours or overnight.

 Add about 2 cups of fresh finely chopped watermelon to a gallon-size glass jar.
 Add 15 basil leaves and filtered water to fill.
 Store it in the fridge and allow at least 4 hours to infuse.